fgrehm/devstep/README.md

 # Devstep

-A dead simple, no frills development environment builder that is based around a simple goal:
+Dead simple, no frills development environments based around a simple goal:

 > I want to `git clone` and run a single command to hack on any software project.